stakater/mto-docs/content/installation/aws-eks.md

 ![Node Group](../images/eks-nodegroup.png)

-We have access configuration set as both, EKS API and Configmap, so that admin can access the cluster using EKS API and map IAM users to our EKS cluster using `aws-auth` configmap.
+We have access configuration set as both, EKS API and ConfigMap, so that admin can access the cluster using EKS API and map IAM users to our EKS cluster using `aws-auth` ConfigMap.

 ![EKS Access Config](../images/eks-access-config.png)